FBA-mageddon: The full story of Amazon restricting items from FBA warehouses

 “You are already at the maximum inventory allowed for this product, due to capacity or other restrictions.
 This product must be removed from this shipment.”

-Why Amazon is doing this
+Why Amazon is restricting items from warehouses

 Amazon apparently has a large problem with slow-moving inventory filling up its Fulfillment by Amazon (FBA) warehouses.
 They’re simply running out of room.